jsummers/deark/foreign/readme-unimplode6a.txt

-The code in explode.h was derived from portions of the Info-ZIP UnZip software, version 5.4, 1998-11-28.
+The code in unimplode6a.h was derived from portions of the Info-ZIP UnZip software, version 5.4, 1998-11-28.

 This package is typically found in a file named "unzip540.tar.gz" or "unzip540.zip", for example at